nongyehezuoshe/chia-farm-notif/README.md

 `notif_temperature_interval`:  Interval for checking disk temperature, in minutes.

 `notif_temperature_temp`: Threshold temperature for disk temperature anomaly notifications, in °C.

+`temperature_exclusion_ssd`: Not detecting the temperature of ssd-type hard drives.

 `temperature_content`: Include disk temperature information in all notifications.
 If not needed, change it to `false`.
 When this option is enabled, disk temperature information will be attached after each notification.